TanmoySG/placeholders/architecture/design.md

 		A collection where each record (row) is a mapping of unique placeholder-names to placeholder-id and vice versa.

-		- ph-container-name ➡️ ph-container-id   `D`
+		- ph-container-name ➡️ ph-container-id   `R`
-		- ph-container-id   ➡️ ph-container-name `D`
+		- ph-container-id   ➡️ ph-container-name `R`

 	- phs-users `C`